 There’s nothing more stressful than trying to finish setting up your stand when the doors are opening and people start to arrive.
 Give yourself a break and arrive at the venue early.
 If you’re allowed, set up the night before.
 If you have to set up on the day, get there at least an hour ahead of the doors opening.
 Having the breathing space to set up your stand will ensure you have a relaxed start to the day.

 Wear comfy clothes and shoes

-I can’t tell you the number of times I’ve managed a tradeshow stand and had people complain that they’re uncomfortable in what they’re wearing.
+I can’t tell you the number of times I’ve managed a tradeshow stand and had people complain that they’re uncomfortable with what they’re wearing.
 The biggest complaint is how much their feet hurt.
 You’re going to be on your feet the majority of the day.
-This is not the time to try those new trousers/dress/shoes you’ve been waiting to wear.
+This is not the time to try those new trousers/dresses/shoes you’ve been waiting to wear.
 Dress comfortably and that’s one less thing you have to worry about throughout the day.

 It’s all in the brief

 If you have a team working on the stand, briefing them before the show gets started is really important.
 This is where you remind them of your goals, their roles and responsibilities and logistics, such as where the loos are, when they have their breaks and so on.
 Knowing all this information will help your team to relax and get ready for the task at hand.

 I’ve been to a lot of tradeshows, both as an exhibitor and an attendee.
 The thing that never ceases to amaze is watching stand staff read their own brochures!
 Don’t they know what their own company does or sells?
 If you’re having new brochures created for the show, make sure your team gets to see them before the show.
 They need to know the content to be able to talk to visitors.
 Don’t make them read it at the show.